Visit Bwindi Impenetrable Forest – Top Things to Do and See

 Due to its age, one can find plants and trees here, that are not found elsewhere.
 Bwindi Impenetrable Forest is a hidden pearl in Uganda awaiting to be discovered by you, though many come here, the focus is gorilla tracking the magic and wonder of the ancient forest are missed.
 This 128 square mile park has much to offer – there are many activities here one can partake in, amazing scenery, plants, wildlife, birds, primates, the list is endless.

-Bwindi Impenetrable Forest is one of the most bio-diverse forests with a rich ecosystems in all of Africa.
+Bwindi Impenetrable Forest is one of the most bio-diverse forests with one of the best ecosystems in all of Africa.

 Here you can find 160 species of trees, over 100 species of ferns, over 1000 flowering plants, and Afro-montane vegetation that is simply incredible.
 It is located in southwestern Uganda and some of it along the border with the Democratic Republic – Bwindi Impenetrable Forest is the source of many rivers, there are pristine creeks, waterfalls, sights beautiful to behold.